 It was Ted Williams who dubbed Bobby Doerr "the silent captain of the Red Sox" and a more down-to-earth Hall of Famer might be hard to find.
-A career Red Sox player, Doerr's fame enjoyed a renaissance in 2003 with the publication of David Halberstam’s book about him and his famous teammates.
+A career Red Sox player, Doerr's fame enjoyed a resurgence in 2004 with the publication of David Halberstam’s book about him and his famous teammates.1

 Bobby's older brother Hal played professionally as well, a catcher in the Pacific Coast League from 1932-1936.
 It was Doerr's father who helped bring about Owen's transition from shortstop to catcher in the winter of 1933.
 The team they put together for some wintertime ball didn't have a catcher so Harold Doerr urged Owen to give it a try.
 Mr. Doerr helped out in other ways, too.
 During these miserable economic times, rather than lay people off, the telephone company reduced many people's hours to three days a week – which at least provided some income.
 "It was just Depression days,” Bobby explained.
 “Sometimes he would buy some baseball shoes for some of the kids, or a glove.
 Things were tough.
 Kids couldn't afford to get it themselves, and he had a job...
 He tried to help when he could from time to time; some of those kids were even having a hard time having meals at home."

 Wintertime play was important-- unlike Legion ball, the games included people of all ages, including some players who had played minor league ball but wanted to pick up a little extra money playing semipro on the playgrounds.
 "So when I was 15 and 16, I got to play against pretty good professional ballplayers."
 That gave Bobby some valuable experience.
 It also got him noticed.